Employee and Supervisor

 - If that employee worked in close proximity to other employees (within 6 feet for 15 minutes or more) for that day and the two days prior to the employee noticing symptoms, notify employee's co-workers of a potential exposure, but do not identify the employee by name

 - Advise co-workers that they will be contacted if there is a need to quarantine as a precautionary measure and that they do not need to take any specific action unless notified, but they should continue to monitor their health for the presence of any Coronavirus Symptoms and follow the Prevention and Workplace Prevention practices.

-- Send home any potentially exposed employees per contact tracer instructions, and instruct them to complete the Report Exposure or Diagnosis form and to follow the Self-Quarantine protocols.
+- Send home any potentially exposed employees per contact tracer instructions, and instruct them to complete the Report Exposure, Symptoms, or Diagnosis form and to follow the Self-Quarantine protocols.